Editor’s Note: This blog was originally published in November 2018 and has been revised to reflect industry updates.

 Yes, FHA 203(k) loans require mortgage insurance.
-The Federal Housing Administration (FHA), the government agency insuring this loan, expects all borrowers to pay two types of mortgage insurance premiums (MIPs): Upfront (UFMIP) and Annual.
+The Federal Housing Administration (FHA), the government agency insuring this loan, requires all borrowers to pay two types of mortgage insurance premiums (MIPs): Upfront (UFMIP) and Annual.

 When obtaining any government-backed financing products, such as FHA 203(k) rehab loans, borrowers can put down as little as 3.5 percent with low credit scores and debt-to-income (DTI) ratios.

 Such relaxed requirements require added assurance on behalf of the borrower through MIPs.
 Designed to benefit the lender and government agency, these protect both parties, even if the borrower defaults.

 There are several types of mortgage insurance options, depending on the approved loan, down payment and other factors.

 Here we discuss FHA 203(k) MIPs, including requirements, various types, advantages, and more.

 While private mortgage insurance (PMI) isn’t necessary, upfront guarantees and annual fees are still required—the former is 1.75 percent of the loan, the latter 0.35 of outstanding principal.
 These pertain to any down payment.

 A UFMIP applies to all FHA mortgages.
 An annual mortgage insurance premium is then paid monthly once the home officially changes ownership.
 Unlike the UFMIP, an annual MIP doesn’t have a set rate.
 Instead, it’s determined by several factors, including loan amount and down payment.
 A borrower’s loan-to-value (LTV) ratio is also important.
 Annual MIPs feature the same exceptions as UFMIPs.

 For guidance on MIP formulas and amounts, consult the HUD Monthly (Periodic) Mortgage Insurance Premium Calculation steps and examples.